generic-group-analyzer/gga/README.md

-# Generic Group Assumption Analyzer
+# Generic Group Analyzer

 ## Installation

 Use 'make native' to compile the commandline tool 'ggt.native'.

-[ The web-server is broken in this version. ]
-Use 'make wsggt' to compile the web-server tool 'wsggt.native'.

-You need an up-to-date ocaml installation with the packages 'websocket', 'menhir', 'yojson', and 'ounit'.
+You need an up-to-date ocaml installation with the packages 'menhir', 'yojson', and 'ounit'.

 Usually, the easiest way to achieve this is by using opam [^opam].
 Our tool uses Sage, Pari/GP, and Z3 as a backend.